Trump Officials Offer Differing Views on Tax Plan -- Update

 Mr. Mulvaney agreed and said the administration doesn't count increased revenue from economic growth as part of its tax plan.
 That fended off the "double counting" accusations that Democrats and budget analysts leveled at the Trump plan this week, but it opened up an apparent inconsistency.

-At a separate hearing occurring at the same time, Treasury Secretary Steven Mnuchin said the administration will release a tax plan that will count partly on revenue from economic growth spurred by tax cuts and partly on revenue from limiting deductions and other tax breaks.
+At a separate hearing occurring at the same time, Mr. Mnuchin said the administration will release a tax plan that will count partly on revenue from economic growth spurred by tax cuts and partly on revenue from limiting deductions and other tax breaks.

 That is consistent with the tax plan Mr. Trump proposed during the campaign and the statements that Mr. Mnuchin and others have made this year.
 They have long said that the administration wanted a net tax cut and that growth caused by the tax cut and by other Trump policies would cover the cost of the tax plan.